konradzagozda/RecipeSearch/README.md

 # RecipeSearch

-After reading a file with recipes, user can print recipes, and filter them by name, max cooking time, and ingredients used.
+After reading a file with recipes, user can print recipes, filter them by name, by max cooking time, or by ingredients used.